 This is how to get started:

-- Sign up for a Checkout 51 account here (promo link to get a $5 sign-up bonus).
+- Sign up for a Checkout 51 account.

 - Browse offers available for the week.
 Categories of items on offer include Bakery, Dairy and Eggs, Personal Care, Meat and Seafood, Medicines, Beverages, Babies and Kids, Snacks and Sweets, General Home Supplies, and many others.